Russians in Serbia: First wave of immigration

-According to estimates, at the end of 1920, about 31,000 Russian emigrants lived in the Kingdom of SHS, at the end of 1921 - 42,500 refugees from Russia.
-In the second half of the 1920s, due to resettlement in other countries and natural decline (the death rate exceeded the birth rate), the number of Russian refugees decreased and stabilized in Yugoslavia at the level of 32-35 thousand people.
-More than 2/3 of them lived in Serbia.
+According to estimates, at the end of 1921, about 42,500 Russian emigrants lived in the Kingdom of Serbs, Croats, and Slovenes.
+In late 1920s, due to resettlement in other countries and natural decline (the death rate exceeded the birth rate), the number of Russian refugees decreased and stabilized in Yugoslavia at the level of 32-35 thousand people.
+More than two-thirds of them lived in Serbia.